RubiconDeFi/docs/src/pages/docs/protocol/rubicon-market/rubicon-market.md

 | uint pos               | uint256     | Position in the sorted list to place the order.
 Set this to 0 unless you know the exact position (closest ID) to insert the order |
 | \[Optional] matching   | bool        | Optional boolean that dictates whether or not the offer should be automatically matched if possible                               |

-This is the primary function for placing limit orders on RubiconMarket.
+This is the primary function for placing limit orders on Rubicon.
 The 'pay_amt' quantity of the 'pay_gem' token will be sent to the order book contract, sitting in escrow until it's filled or canceled.
 Always set pos to 0 unless you know the exact position to insert your order.

 #### cancel()